 Archaic Cooking Methods

-Kashmiri people still use many ancient cooking techniquesand they’re an integral part of local cuisine.
-Slow cooking techniques like “Dum Pukht” were employed to infuse flavors and tenderize meats.
-Preservation techniques such as sun-drying and pickling were used to preserve fruits, vegetables, and meats for extended use.
-The use of aromatic spices, including saffron, cardamom, and cinnamon, added depth and complexity to dishes.
-These archaic cooking techniques continue to influence Kashmiri cuisine today.
+Kashmiri people still use many ancient cooking techniques they’re an integral part of local cuisine.
+Slow cooking techniques like “Dum Pukht” are used to infuse flavors and tenderize meats to perfection.
+Preservation techniques such as sun-drying and pickling are also popular for preserving fruits, vegetables (of which they don’t have a lot in the winter because of the cold weather), and meats for extended use.

 A Few Interesting Facts About Kashmir